kosyakoff1/food_app/readme.md

 Food recipes app using https://spoonacular.com/ as endpoint

 TODO:
+* add use cases
+* refactor inter-layer communications for usage of interfaces instead of specific implementations

+* add translucent controls
 * clear git repo from misc data (# .idea files)
 * add navigator
 * move to state objects for UI instead of scattered data